 It lay in patches drifting across parts of the trail which made the ascent and descent of Wideopen Hill into Kirk Yetholm quite slow.
 I began to realise that it would have been even harder with the extra weight of my camping things, and that it might still be too cold to camp as planned later in the walk.

 Although I had put off doing this walk until the clocks changed in order to have longer daylight hours, the weather on the central section from Wideopen Hill to Wooler had not yet made the transition to British summer time and the snow was 30 cm deep in places with deeper drifts.
-Luckily I had been warned and had the right clothing and gear.
+Luckily I had been warned and had the right clothing and kit.

 3/ Kirk Yetholm to Wooler